-The private, coeducational liberal arts University rests on over 100 acres in the heart of Hickory, North Carolina, and is affiliated with the NC Synod of the Evangelical Lutheran Church in America.
+Since 1891, the name Lenoir-Rhyne (LR) has been synonymous with exceptional higher education opportunities for undergraduate and graduate students.
+The private, coeducational liberal arts University rests on more than 100 acres in the heart of Hickory, North Carolina, and is affiliated with the North Carolina Synod of the Evangelical Lutheran Church in America.
 Lenoir-Rhyne welcomes students from all religious denominations and backgrounds.

-Today more than 2,300 undergraduate and graduate students are enrolled across the three campuses and call LR home.
-For the past eight years, LR has experienced record enrollment, welcoming its largest ever incoming class for the 2016–2017 academic year.
-There are currently over 50 undergraduate majors and 29 graduate programs for students to choose from, and those numbers continue to grow as administrators explore new programs to meet the needs and interests of LR students.
-Recently added majors include Criminal Justice and Social Entrepreneurship, as well as graduate programs in Exercise Science, Occupational Therapy, Physician Assistant Studies, University Leadership, and Aviation.
-Additionally, LR offers programs for current students and alumni to pursue a master’s degree in a shorter period of time and at a more affordable expense.
-Bridges to Dreams provides the opportunity for undergraduates to seamlessly matriculate into graduate programs by beginning course work toward their master’s degree during their senior year.
-The Alumni Advantage program allows LR graduates to pursue a master’s degree or take graduate-level courses at a significantly discounted rate for most of its graduate programs.
+Today more than 2,700 undergraduate and graduate students are enrolled across three campuses and call LR home.
+For 10 consecutive years, LR has experienced record enrollment, welcoming its largest-ever incoming class for the 2018–2019 academic year.
+There are currently more than 50 undergraduate majors and 30 graduate programs for students to choose from, and those numbers continue to grow as administrators explore new programs to meet the needs and interests of LR students.
+Recently added majors include Criminal Justice and Social Entrepreneurship, as well as graduate programs in Exercise Science, Occupational Therapy, Physician Assistant Studies, University Leadership, MBA in Nonprofit Management, and MBA in Social Entrepreneurship.
+This fall, LR also launched its Family Nurse Practitioner (FNP) and Doctorate of Nursing Practice (DNP), LR’s first doctorate program in University history.

-Intercollegiate athletics have been a longstanding source of pride and an integral part of student life at Lenoir-Rhyne.
-LR competes in the South Atlantic Conference of the NCAA Division II with 22 varsity teams who admirably represent the Bears through dedication, sportsmanship, work ethic, and passion.
+Intercollegiate athletics have been a longstanding source of pride and an integral part of student life at the University.
+LR competes in the South Atlantic Conference of the NCAA Division II with 22 varsity teams that admirably represent the Bears through dedication, sportsmanship, work ethic, and passion.